abhilashkulkarniofficial/masters-usa/TOEFL/Readme.md

 There are 3 types of Speaking questions, Independent, Integrated Listening/Reading/Speaking and Integrated Listening/Speaking.
 The best way to prepare for these questions is to go through the Speaking section in the Official Guide and the following resources:

-Use the following Videos to prepare for the questions:
+Use the following videos to prepare for the speaking section:
 1. [New TOEFL - Speaking Question 1](https://www.youtube.com/watch?v=ML0VXilNQ4s)
 2. [New TOEFL - Speaking Question 2](https://www.youtube.com/watch?v=9eQ3mu_19Zk)
 3. [New TOEFL - Speaking Question 3](https://www.youtube.com/watch?v=DTTbBxhtWYQ&t=714s)